yobta/stores/src/util/diffMapYobta/index.md

 ])
 ```

-The output of `diffcreateMapStore(inputMap, referenceMap)` would be a new `Map` object with the following key-value pairs:
+The output of `diffMapYobta(inputMap, referenceMap)` would be a new `Map` object with the following key-value pairs:

 ```ts
 {